 lowering your anchor point will fix it... but also increasing your speed or shooting with a slingshot with a little less width on the outside will do it as well...
 If you're shooting high, then you simply do the

-With the Hathcock original frame, I generally need to shoot at about 220 fps to have the POA and POI intersect at 10 meters.... the way I get to 220 fps is by using a longer draw...
+With the original Hathcock target sniper frame, I generally need to shoot at about 220 fps to have the POA and POI intersect at 10 meters.... the way I get to 220 fps is by using a longer draw...

 but you may prefer either using maxxed out single bands or going to doubles.